hytechclub/web-102/Week05/README.md

-# Booleans and Conditional Statements
+# Week 5: Booleans and Conditional Statements
 Introduce program flow and the boolean data type.
 This lesson covers:

 - The Boolean data type